How Do I Become a WindReach Farm Volunteer?

 Register for a New Volunteer Orientation

-You must register for and attend a New Volunteer Orientation prior to volunteering by contacting the Volunteer Coordinator, Amanda Wood, at firstname.lastname@example.org or (905) 655-5827 x225.
+You must register for and attend a New Volunteer Orientation prior to volunteering by contacting the Volunteer Coordinator, Kelly Taylor, at firstname.lastname@example.org or (905) 655-5827 x225.

 Occasionally a one-on-one orientation can be done by the Volunteer Coordinator if deemed appropriate.